rawles/edit.tf/README.md

 Most of the functionality of the editor is accessed through key sequences beginning with the escape key.
 They are summarised in a table to the left of the the editor.
+Alternatively, the table can be viewed in the editor by entering the key sequence ESC-?.

 Pressing the escape key takes you into command mode, in which the status bar is coloured yellow, and then typing a (possibly shifted) letter will insert a control character or perform some other function.
 The status bar can also be used to view teletext metadata.
 The key sequence ESC-L toggles this.

 Everything is supplied in a single HTML file.
 There are no external dependencies.
 You can email the HTML file to friends so that they can